Paulme: feminine. The paulme of the hand; also, a ball; (and hence) also, Tennis (play;) also, the Palme tree.

 – Mitte.
 (Send it.)

-These Latin words witness to the use of tenez, or some equivalent call in French, and favour the conclusion that this call gave rise to the 14th-century Italian name and to the English name.
+These Latin words witness to the use of tenez, or some equivalent call in French, and favour the conclusion that this call gave rise to the 14th-century Italian name and to the English name, as foreigners would naturally call the game by the word they heard regularly employed.

 However, it is worth noting that, in his text, Frissart calls the game pila palmaria (pila means ball and palmaria refers to the palm) and, in the title, ludo pilae reticulo (ludo means game and reticulo refers to the net).